Le-Mans-Universite/CasGuardBundle/README.md

                     - cas.security.authentication.authenticator
 ```

-For Symfony6 and Symfony7 :
+For Symfony6 and Symfony7 and Symfony8 :
 ```
 security:
     providers: